nexckycort/nexckycort/README.md

 ### Hi there 👋

 I'm a developer passionate about developing Full Stack applications with free and open source technologies from Colombia.
-I like Go, TypeScript, and fast websites.
+I like TypeScript and fast websites.

 - 👨🏽‍💻 I'm currently working with **Node.js**, **TypeScript**, **MongoDB**, **Firebase** and **PostgreSQL**.
 - 🌱 I’m currently learning Full stack development.